ngiangre/kidsides/README.md

 We hypothesize that by developing statistical methodologies with prior knowledge of dynamic, shared information during development, we can improve the detection of adverse drug events in children.
-This data package contains the SQLite database created by applying covariate-adjusted disproportionality GAMs (dGAMs) in a systematic way to develop a resource of nearly half a million adverse drug event (ADE) risk estimates across child development stages.
+This data package downloads the SQLite database created by applying covariate-adjusted disproportionality generalized additive models (dGAMs) in a systematic way to develop a resource of nearly half a million adverse drug event (ADE) risk estimates across child development stages.

 # Pediatric Drug Safety (PDS) data